 What makes this software so good is its intuitive design, user-friendly interface, and overall ease of use.
 Of course, the actual process of overclocking is complicated, but the software can at least make things easier for you.

-You can find all of the settings you need under Advanced Tuning.
-Here, you can easily adjust the ratio multiplier of all cores, and you can also play around with the core voltage.
+You can find all of the settings you need under Enhanced Tuning.
+Here, you can easily modify the ratio multiplier of all cores, and you can also experiment with the core voltage.

 Be careful not to push the core voltage too high, as that can cause higher temperature values, leading to thermal throttling or even killing your CPU.

-Another huge advantage of this software is the fact that you can quickly switch over to the Stress Test and Benchmarking tabs to check the stability of your custom OC.
+Another enormous advantage of this software is the fact that you can quickly switch over to the Stress Test and Evaluation tabs to check the stability of your custom OC.

 AMD Ryzen Master Utility – AMD CPUs Only